oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 # Dimension and degeneracy of zeros of parametric polynomial systems arising from reaction networks
-This repository contains files for the manuscript [Dimension and degeneracy of zeros of parametric polynomial systems arising from reaction networks
-](https://arxiv.org/abs/2304.02302) (2304.02302) by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero.
+This repository contains files for the manuscript [Generic consistency and nondegeneracy of vertically parametrized systems ](https://arxiv.org/abs/2304.02302) (2304.02302) by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero, as well as a forthcoming manuscript on applications to chemical reaction network theory.

+> [!WARNING]
+> Parts of the code is still experimental.
+Use at own risk!

 ## File descriptions
 The repository contains the following files: